-We have entered into the Investment Advisory Agreement with the Investment Advisor.
-Mr. Alala, our chief executive officer, president and chairman of our Board of Directors, is the managing partner and chief investment officer of Capitala Investment Advisors, and Mr. Broyhill, a member of our Board of Directors, has an indirect controlling interest in the Investment Advisor.
+We have entered into the Investment Advisory Agreement with the investment adviser.
+Mr. Alala, our chief executive officer, president and chairman of our Board, is the managing partner and chief investment officer of our investment adviser, and Mr. Broyhill, a member of our Board, has an indirect controlling interest in the investment adviser.

-In addition, the Investment Advisor's investment team also manages Fund IV, a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
-In addition to Fund IV, affiliates of the Investment Advisor may manage several affiliated funds whereby institutional limited partners in Fund IV, have had the opportunity to co-invest with Fund IV in portfolio investments.
-The Investment Advisor and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
-The Investment Advisor and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
-In such event, depending on the availability of such investment and other appropriate factors, the Investment Advisor or its affiliates may determine that we should invest side-by-side with one or more other funds.
-Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the Investment Advisor's allocation procedures.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.
+In addition, the investment adviser's investment team also manages Fund IV, a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
+In addition to Fund IV, affiliates of the investment adviser may manage several affiliated funds whereby institutional limited partners in Fund IV, have had the opportunity to co-invest with Fund IV in portfolio investments.
+The investment adviser and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
+The investment adviser and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
+In such event, depending on the availability of such investment and other appropriate factors, the investment adviser or its affiliates may determine that we should invest side-by-side with one or more other funds.
+Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the investment adviser's allocation procedures.
+We do not expect to make coinvestments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.

-We have entered into a license agreement with the Investment Advisor, pursuant to which the Investment Advisor has agreed to grant us a non-exclusive, royalty-free license to use the name "Capitala."
+We have entered into a license agreement with the investment adviser, pursuant to which the Investment Advisor has agreed to grant us a non-exclusive, royalty-free license to use the name "Capitala."

 We have entered into the Administration Agreement with our Administrator.
-Pursuant to the terms of the Administration Agreement, our Administrator provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
-Mr. Alala, our chief executive officer, president and chairman of our Board of Directors, is the chief executive officer, president and a director of our Administrator, and Mr. Broyhill, a member of our Board of Directors, is the trustee of a trust that has a controlling interest in our Administrator.
+Pursuant to the terms of the Administration Agreement, our administrator provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
+Mr. Alala, our chief executive officer, president and chairman of our Board, is the chief executive officer, president and a director of our administrator, and Mr. Broyhill, a member of our Board, is the trustee of a trust that has a controlling interest in our administrator.